kylecorry31/Trail-Sense/README.md

 ## Features

-- Compass navigation
-- Flashlight and SOS
+- Navigation
-- Barometer forecasting
+- Weather
 - Astronomy
+- Tides
+- Clinometer
+- And many more tools

 See the need for a new feature?
 [Post it here!](https://github.com/kylecorry31/Trail-Sense/issues/59)